 - Am I kind, genuine and polite or I am abrasive, fake and rude?

 - Am I trusted and/or seen as a valuable individual?

-- Am I too judgemental, critical and cynical about people and life?
+- Am I too judgmental, critical and cynical about people and life?

 But what truly delivers the peace and happiness is taking the action to improve and becoming better.
 We need to do things daily and consistently to become better.
 It will not suffice to just ask these questions, but it warrants the courage to take the much needed steps to become the person that you like.
 As I said in the beginning, the quote on the plaque reads: A Peaceful Heart is the greatest gift WE could give ourselves!
 It lies in our own habits, and actions.